josh-collinsworth/joco-sveltekit/src/lib/content/posts/layoffs-are-bullshit.md

 And yes, it's true that—if we're forced to point fingers here (and I don't really see the point, but just to indulge in that little exercise)—that sort of general navigational thing is technically kind of _my_ job.
 As Captain.

-I have have misspoken slightly.
+I may have misspoken slightly.
 Allow me to set the record straight, then: I fear it's not so much that we're headed in the wrong direction, per se—though it is that, too!—as it is our capacity just…well, it hasn't kept up with expectations.

 That is, while we all very much feel for our departing crewmates, pragmatically speaking, we simply can't maintain the speed and operational efficiency we'd like with so many people to account for.